Parihar07/Software-Architecture-with-Cpp-2E/README.md

 EOF
 ```

-Alternatively, you can follow these guides:
+Or follow these guides if you do not use Nix:

 - [Linux configuration](./docs/devenv_linux)
 - [macOS configuration](./docs/devenv_macos)